RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 4. **Automate Rollbacks**

-- Enable automatic rollbacks in **CloudFormation** to revert infrastructure changes if something fails during deployment.
+- Enable automatic rollbacks in CloudFormation to revert infrastructure changes if something fails during deployment.
 - Use monitoring tools to detect failures early and trigger rollbacks when necessary.

 5. **Securely Manage Secrets**

-- Use **AWS Secrets Manager**, **AWS Systems Manager Parameter Store** or **Azure Key Vault** to securely store and retrieve sensitive data like API keys, credentials, and database passwords during infrastructure provisioning.
+- Use AWS Secrets Manager, AWS Systems Manager Parameter Store or Azure Key Vault to securely store and retrieve sensitive data like API keys, credentials, and database passwords during infrastructure provisioning.
 - Avoid hardcoding secrets in the infrastructure code.

 ---